conda-forge/conda-smithy/news/cross.rst

 **Added:**

-* Added partial support for cross compiling
+* Added partial support for cross compiling (Unixes can compile for other unixes only)

 **Changed:**